How To Synch Horse Browser Between Devices

 1. Select File from the dropdown menu.

 1. Choose Copy Trail as Markdown.
-This action will copy the entire Trail, including links, as Markdown text.
+This action will copy your current Trail as Markdown text.

 notion image